LCAD

 At the completion of the fourth semester or when a transfer student has completed the first two years of studio classes, students are prompted to submit to the Advancement Review, which is a held twice a year at the end of each semester.
 A panel of chosen faculty review submissions and the student is given the results showing scores of: Excellent, Above Average, Average, or Below Average in: Drawing, Figure Drawing, Anatomy, Beginning Painting, Perspective and Color Theory.
 If a student falls below average, they are asked to remediate and re-submit the category for approval.
 Failure to pass the AR will result in the student being withheld from entering senior status.

-This is an introduction to drawing, covering the basic technical skills and materials necessary to create convincing representations of simple or complex still-life forms with an emphasis on applied perspective.
-Students are introduced to composition and the concepts of creating volume and space utilizing lines as measurement, construction drawing, value and linear perspective systems.
+This is a comprehensive drawing course that covers technical and observational skills necessary to create convincing representations of simple and complex still-life forms.
+Students are introduced to applied perspective drawing to strengthen their ability to communicate ideas using drawing media.
+Topics covered are composition, creating volume and space utilizing lines as measurement, construction drawing, linear perspective systems and basic light logic.
 Materials include graphite and charcoal.

-This course is an introduction to drawing the human form.
+This course is an introduction to drawing the human form that explores observational and imaginative drawing techniques using graphite and charcoal.
 Students work from the draped and undraped model.
 Emphasis is on accurate representation of the figure utilizing observation with the elements of gesture, measurement, construction line, volume, proportion, and surface anatomy.
 Materials include graphite and charcoal.

 This course introduces 2-D design principles in constructing pictorial imagery.
 The relationship between the principles of design and formal elements of art are addressed, and how these components apply to composition and illustrative applications.
 Appropriate and effective fusions of form and function and illustrative styles and strategies are also explored.